terminusdb/terminuscms-docs/how-to/use-collaboration-features/with-python-client/reset.md

 ## Get the commits list

-You can use the JS WOQL Client Library method to get a list of branch commits.
-This example uses paginationto get the last 10 commits starting from the branch head -
+You can use the Python Client Library method to get a list of branch commits.
+This example uses pagination to get the last commits starting from the branch head -

 ```python
 from terminusdb_client import Client